 Although I still apply many of Charlotte Mason’s principles in my homeschool, I don’t consider myself a Charlotte Mason homeschooler.

-About 5 or 6 years ago I started to create a more personalized and individualized curriculum for my children so my homeschool style has evolved into a more eclectic approach that borrows from many different homeschool methods.
+Over the last 5 or 6 years, my homeschool style has become more eclectic in that it borrows from several different homeschool methods.

 Don’t get overwhelmed or worry if you’re not sure what your homeschooling style is right away.

 Eventually, you’ll figure out which style or method works best for you and your child(ren).

 Fourth, consider your child(ren)’s interests, needs, and your family’s values.

 One of the beautiful things about homeschooling is that it allows you to individualize your child(ren)’s education, so you can teach in a way that works best for each child’s individual learning style, strengths, and weaknesses.